6 Best WordPress Staging Plugins: Tested & Reviewed

 The best way to take all of these factors into consideration is to test multiple solutions.
 You can do this by installing the free version of popular WP staging plugins and taking advantage of free trials.

-What WordPress staging Plugins do is:
+What WordPress staging tools do is:

-If you prefer, you can manually create staging sites locally or store them on cloud storage services.
+If you prefer, you can manually create test sites locally or store them on cloud storage services.
 The process is not difficult, but you do need to spend more time making sure everything has been copied over correctly.

-WordPress backup and migration solutions such as All-in-One WP Migration, Duplicator, WP Synchro, and Total Upkeep, can be a great help when setting up staging websites manually.
+WordPress backup solutions such as All-in-One WP Migration, Duplicator, WP Synchro, and Total Upkeep, can be a great help when setting up staging websites manually.
 There is, however, a greater risk of things going wrong when pushing changes to your live website.

 Staging plugins are designed specifically to handle the unique push and pull process of website staging.
 They also have many additional tools that are lacking in general backup solutions.
 This includes features such as selective restoration and password-protecting staging sites.